junxit/us-congress-bills-116/metadata.md

 - 2019-05-13 — Introduced in Senate
 - 2019-05-13 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2019-05-15 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2019-09-10 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson without amendment.
+With written report No. 116-100.
+- 2019-09-10 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson without amendment.
+With written report No. 116-100.
+- 2019-09-10 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 203.